mark-watson/Java-AI-Book/manuscript/preface.md

 My goal is to teach you both the theory of common AI techniques and to provide you with Java source code to save you some time and effort.
 Even though I have worked almost exclusively in the field of deep learning in the last six years, I urge you, dear reader, to look at the field of AI as being far broader than machine learning and deep learning in particular.
 Just as it is wrong to consider the higher level fields of Category Theory or Group Theory to "be" mathematics, there is far more to AI than machine learning.
 Here we will take a more balanced view of AI, and indeed, my own current research is in hybrid AI, that is, the fusion of deep learning with good old fashioned symbolic AI, probabilistic reasoning, and explainability.

+## Personal Artificial Intelligence Journey

 I have been interested in AI since reading Bertram Raphael’s excellent book *Thinking Computer: Mind Inside Matter* in the early 1980s.
 I have also had the good fortune to work on many interesting AI projects including the development of commercial expert system tools for the Xerox LISP machines and the Apple Macintosh, development of commercial neural network tools, application of natural language and expert systems technology, medical information systems, application of AI technologies to Nintendo and PC video games, and the application of AI technologies to the financial markets.
 I have also applied statistical natural language processing techniques to analyzing social media data from Twitter and Facebook.

 I enjoy AI programming, and hopefully this enthusiasm will also infect you the reader.

+## Maven Setup for Combining Examples in this Book

+The chapter on WordNet uses the examples from the previous chapter on OpenNLP.
+Both chapters discuss the use of maven to support this code and data sharing.

+Additionally, the chapter Statistical Natural Language Processing is configured so the code and linguistic data can be combined with other examples.

+In this process, it is assumed that all sub-projects are in the same parent directory.
+For example, in the GitHub repo for the examples we use has subdirectories **opennlp** and **wordnet** and the relative position of these directories is required for data sharing.
+Code sharing is achieved by installing the code in your local maven repository, for example:

+        cd openly
+        man install

+Now, the code in the OpenNLP example is installed on the system.

-**Software Licenses for example programs in this book**
+## Software Licenses for Example Programs in this Book

-My example programs are licensed under the LGPL version 3 and/or Apache 2.
+My example programs are licensed under the LGPL version 3 and the Apache 2.
 I use several open source libraries and their licenses are:

 -   PowerLoom Reasoning: LGPL
 -   Jena Semantic Web: Apache 2

 TBD: make sure last list is complete

-**Acknowledgements**
+My desire is for you too be able to use the code examples and data in your projects with no hassles.

+## Acknowledgements

 I process the manuscript for this book using the [leanpub.com](http://leanpub.com) publishing system and I recommend leanpub.com to other authors.
 Write one manuscript and use leanpub.com to generate assets for PDF, iPad/iPhone, and Kindle versions.